Welcome to the website of the Financial Stability Council

 News

-The Financial Stability Council met on 19 December 2023 for its 21st session, chaired by CNB Governor Boris Vujčić and attended by Finance Minister Marko Primorac, the Croatian Financial Services Supervisory Agency Board President Ante Žigman, Director of the Croatian Deposit Insurance Agency Marija Hrebac and their associates.
+The Financial Stability Council held its 23rd session on 29 November 2024, chaired by the CNB Governor Boris Vujčić and attended by the Director of the Public Debt Management at the Ministry of Finance of the Republic of Croatia Hrvoje Radovanić, the Croatian Financial Services Supervisory Agency Board Member Tomislav Ridzak, Director of the Croatian Deposit Insurance Agency Marija Hrebac and their associates.